learn-co-curriculum/skills-based-js-scope/README.md

 ```

-If you copy and paste this into the JS Console, you'll get an error with `console.log(y);` At this point in time, even though `y` is a global function, the variable hasn't been defined.
+If you copy and paste this into the JS Console, you'll get an error with `console.log(y);` At this point in time, even though `y` is a global variable, the variable hasn't been defined.
 JavaScript has just stored a function called `myFunction`.

 If we were to do this: